 Are you a coffee lover?
 Sure, buying coffee from a cafe or making instant coffee at home before work gets the job done, but there’s an amazing alternative.
-If you want quality, concentrated brewed coffee in the comfort of your own home, learn how to use a moka pot.
+If you want an easy way to brew quality coffee in the comfort of your kitchen—or even over an open fire—learn how to use a moka pot.

-Originating in Italy, moka pots are stovetop coffee makers that brew with pressure.
-Invented by Alfonso Bialetti in the 1930s, the moka pot is a popular device around the world and particularly in its home country.
+Moka pots are stovetop coffee makers of Italian origin that brew with pressure.
+Alfonso Bialetti invented the moka pot in the 1930s.
+It has become a popular device around the world but particularly in its home country.

 It’s not just a great brewer—it also has a unique design that’s fun to have around.